PolygonHead/Terrible-Discord-Music-Bot/README.md

 Can't be bothered to write too much here because you should not use this.
 This is some absolute Yandere Dev level coding here.

+Create a json file with the token, of course.